tiffanyfay/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ### Verify CLIs exists

-Running the following command will print versions for each CLI.
+Running the following command will print versions for each CLI:

    cf version
    ytt version